 Public performance rights (PPR) are the legal rights to publicly show a film or video (media).
 Normally the media producer or distributor manages these rights.
 The rights-holder (or their designate) can assign PPR to others through a Public Performance License.

 Individuals and organizations are responsible for obtaining performance rights for publicly screened media.

-Video materials may be used for classroom use through the course reserves system (OCRA).
-Use OCRA to request digital course reserves for articles, e-books, book excerpts, audio, and video.
-See instructions for activating OCRA course reserves in Canvas.
+Video materials may be used for classroom use through Course Reserves.
+Use Course Reserves to request digital course reserves for articles, e-books, book excerpts, audio, and video.
+See instructions for activating Course reserves in Canvas.

 PPR are not required for:

 PPR are required for:

 View a list of streaming video collections available through the Brown University Library